-- subject matter of an acquisition (share deal or asset deal; from a tax perspective, the acquisition of a partnership is equal to an asset deal); - analysis of the German business to be operated or of German companies already owned; - financing of an acquisition or a group (equity, shareholder loans, bank debt) considering tax deductions but also legal restrictions and balance sheet effects; - minimisation of transfer taxes, e.g. avoidance of real estate transfer tax; - reorganisations (post-closing or for existing groups) to streamline organisational needs without triggering adverse tax effects and to improve the tax position (e.g. for interest deduction); - optimised repatriation of payments (dividends, licence fees, interest); - effects on financial statements; and - cash flow considerations.
+- subject matter of an acquisition (share deal or asset deal; from a tax perspective, the acquisition of a partnership is equal to an asset deal); - analysis of the existing or planned German business; - financing of an acquisition or a group (equity, shareholder loans, bank debt) considering tax deductions but also legal restrictions and balance sheet effects; - minimisation of transfer taxes, e.g. avoidance of real estate transfer tax; - reorganisations (post-closing or for existing groups) to streamline organisational needs without triggering adverse tax effects and to improve the tax position (e.g. for interest deduction); - optimised repatriation of payments (dividends, licence fees, interest); - · effects on financial statements; and - cash flow considerations.

-As a cross-border investment also effects at least one other tax jurisdiction, it is essential to incorporate these effects into tax advice.
+As a cross-border investment also effects at least one other tax jurisdiction, it is essential to incorporate these effects into the tax advice as well.